eCubed/DevNotes/scss-infrastructure-in-angular.md

 For global styles, we finalized that we will only style by tag name or class name, and NEVER target anything depending on what its parents and other ascendants are (because that forces something global to be dependent on whatever app it will be styling).

-We haven't covered `the :host` pseudo selectors or view scope.
-We also did not cover vendor-specific SCSS, like what we would use should we need to properly display markup in HTML!
+We haven't covered the following:

+* The `:host` pseudo selector
+* View scope
+* Vendor-specific SCSS
+* Deciding where to put css rules - component scss, styles.scss, or some global scss file